 Former major league catcher Todd Pratt has endured quite the journey in his professional career.

-From a sixth-round draft pick by the Boston Red Sox in 1985, to out of baseball in 1996; Pratt found himself working at a baseball academy in Florida and eventually managing a Domino’s pizza.
+From a sixth-round draft pick by the Boston Red Sox in 1985, to out of baseball in 1996, Pratt found himself working at a baseball academy in Florida and eventually managing a Domino’s pizza after just four seasons in the majors.

 When a call came in to Pratt’s agent from the New York Mets in 1997 inquiring about prospective pitchers to sign, his agent brought Pratt’s name into the mix.
 Pratt was itching to get back into the game and signed a minor league deal with the club to provide catching depth.